nevillionaire/simple_shell/README.md

 ## Description

 This is a simple UNIX command interpreter that replicates functionalities of the simple shell (sh).
 Additional functions are also included.
-This program was written entirely in C as a milestone project for Alx-Holberton School.
+This program was written entirely in C.

 ## Installation